 Stay connected while traveling and book a Florida accommodation with high-speed internet.

 Apartments and vacation rentals with a kitchen

 Many vacationers pay a closer look at the vacation rentals including a pool.
 More than two-thirds of the properties have one.
-In addition, vacation rentals with pools Florida cost, on average, $702 per night.
+In addition, vacation rentals with pools in Florida cost, on average, $605 per night.
 Most of the available properties with pools are condo.
-If you would ideally like to be close to the water, more than two-thirds of the properties with a pool are located within 2 kilometres of the waterfront.
+If you would ideally like to be close to the water, many of the properties with a pool are located within 2 kilometres of the waterfront.

 Price and Availability Index in Florida

 The price graph will give you the nightly price average for the upcoming months of the year.
 Prices in a week of March (3/16 - 3/23) go up to $661 per night, which is the highest average price in the next 12 months.
 Prices decrease in October to an average of $410 per night (10/28 - 11/4).